Geothermal drilling and completions in comparison to oil and gas practices in low temperature (<170°C) sedimentary basin reservoirs

 Excerpt from: Hickson, C.J., Kumataka, M., Cotterill, D. and K. Huang, Geoconvention2020.
 Proceedings of the Special Session on Geothermal Energy, August 30-September 2, Calgary Alberta.

 How does geothermal drilling compare to that of oil and gas?

-Below is a one-page an excerpt from a paper that will be presented by Dr. Catherine Hickson at Geoconvention 2020.
-This excerpt will be referred to in Terrapin's upcoming webinar panel: How Geothermal and Oil & Gas Complement Each Other.
+Below is a one-page an excerpt from a paper presented by Dr. Catherine Hickson at Geoconvention 2020.
+This excerpt is referred to in Terrapin's webinar panel:

 There are three critical factors to create a commercially viable geothermal project: very high-water flow rates (e.g. 300 l/s to generate 5MW net electrical power @ 120°C); temperatures generally above 110°C; and drilling depths of 4,500 m or less.
 In Canada’s Western Sedimentary Basin (WCSB), especially in Alberta, these conditions are met in a localized number of places, mostly in the central to northwestern parts of the province.
 Hot water (less than 110°C) is available over a much broader area, and could provide significant energy resources for direct-use applications at relatively shallow depths.